hwabis/forbidden-desert/README.md

 Tile art source: various maps from https://maplestory.wiki/

-## Notes
+## Rule changes

-* Players will always spawn on a non-tunnel equipment tile
+* Players can spawn on any tile, not just a regular equipment tile